Contact Van Severen Law Office at (414) 270-0202 to discuss your criminal damage to property case.

 Bullet holes are criminal damage to property

-How do we win my case?
+How do we win my criminal case?

 icon-angle icon-bars icon-times